-When evaluating a plasma system, power is a cut above amperage
+When evaluating a plasma cutter, power is a cut above amperage

 People in welding and cutting industries often talk about machine output in terms of amperage and purchasing decisions are regularly based on amperage numbers.
 If two cutters made by different manufacturers have the same amperage, then the assumption is they must be equal.
 This is reasonable thinking; however, amperage is only part of the story.